Eco-driving: what is it and how do you do it?

 • Don't brake hard when you don't have to, but decelerate gently.

-• Example: In a traffic jam, instead of accelerating and braking just before reaching the car in front of you, decelerate before reaching it, to avoid unnecessary acceleration.
+• Example: In a traffic jam, instead of accelerating and braking just before reaching the car in front of you, decelerate before reaching it, so as not to accelerate unnecessarily.

-• Simply put: AnticipateThe aim is to anticipate slow-downs and stops so as not to accelerate unnecessarily (but rather to decelerate).
+• In plain English: AnticipateThe aim is to anticipate slow-downs and stops so as not to accelerate unnecessarily (but rather to decelerate).

 to electric?